ekoDB White Paper

 Vector Indexes

-- Planned: HNSW (Hierarchical Navigable Small World)
+- Algorithm: HNSW (Hierarchical Navigable Small World) for approximate nearest neighbor search

-- Use Case: Semantic similarity search
+- Use Case: Semantic similarity search, embeddings, AI/ML workloads

 - Metrics: Cosine similarity, Euclidean distance, dot product